huzheng001/stardict-3/doc/README_windows.txt

 Building StarDict
 =================

 You may use either Dev-C++ or MS Visual Studio 2005 to build StarDict.
 The guide below deals with Dev-C++.
 For details specific to MSVS see msvc_2005\readme.txt, MS Visual Studio solution file is in the msvc_2005 directory.
+Dev-C++ support will be discontinued soon, use MS Visual Studio if possible.

 Please install Dev-C++, they can be found in http://www.bloodshed.net/dev/ devcpp-4.9.9.2_setup.exe